-New companies tend to start from just a few people.
+New companies tend to start with just a few people.
 This means one person is likely doing all the bookkeeping, maintaining relationships with suppliers, and managing cash flows to pay the bills.

-However, one person cannot do this for growing companies very long, as the number of tasks rapidly expands beyond the capacity of a single person.
+However, one person cannot do this for growing companies for very long, as the number of tasks rapidly expands beyond the capacity of a single person.
 Growth brings its own set of challenges, and some companies may be in need of a dedicated finance team and even a Chief Financial Officer (CFO).
-Smaller companies tend to believe they cannot afford a CFO, but is that really true?
-Not so much with “virtual CFOs” involved.
+Smaller companies tend to believe they cannot afford a CFO, but that’s not as true when a virtual CFO is involved.

 Financial Growing Pains

 There are myriad financial problems a growing company can face.
 One of the most pressing issues is cash flow mismatching, which can occur when a company’s growth outstrips its capacity.
 As new orders flood in, if the company is undersupplied, it may run into customer service and quality issues.
 On the other hand, overextending lines of credit and supplier generosity will lead to strained relationships on the other side of the business.
 Furthermore, companies may need to rapidly increase staff to keep up with anticipated demand or upgrade to a larger office, but the money has not yet landed in the coffers.
 And all those overtime hours for current employees will add up to potentially unexpected payroll costs.

 At some point, companies might have trouble deciding whether they should raise more capital via venture funding, cut costs somewhere else, or sell assets if any exist.
 Unfortunately for many rapid-growth companies today, the latter option isn’t really an option at all, because the only assets are intellectual.
 Bringing in (additional) investors will change the power dynamics, but companies that are very lean will have few other financing options.